Only 2 more years to catch Sal Tripodi's ERISA Update Seminar in Honolulu!

-TRI Pension Services will hold the 18th Annual Hawaii Seminar on November 15-17, 2017.
-This year, the seminar returns to the Hilton Hawaiian Village in Honolulu.
-The seminar is an ERISA update with a focus on "hot" pension topics and current developments.
+TRI Pension Services will present the 19th Annual Hawaii Seminar on November 14-16, 2018.
+The seminar is at the Hilton Hawaiian Village in Honolulu.
+The ERISA Update Seminar focuses on "hot" pension topics and current developments.
 The agenda also includes topics that were requested in a survey taken of attendees at prior years' programs.

 If you will need hotel accomodations, you are responsible for making your own reservations.
-However, we have arranged a block of rooms with the Hilton Hawaiian Village.
-The hotel is offering a rate of $200 per night ("Resort View") or $240 per night ("Ocean View").
-There also is a $15 per day resort fee, which is less than half of what the hotel normally charges.
+However, we have arranged a block of rooms with the Hilton Hawaiian Village (the Room Block is identified as TRI PENSION SERVICES).
+The hotel is offering a rate of $214 per night ("Resort View") or $254 per night ("Ocean View").
+There also is a $15 per day resort fee, which is less than half of what the hotel normally charges ($37 per day).
 We suggest you try to book as early as possible as the number of rooms in the block are limited.
 If you encounter an inability to book under the room block, please contact us at 303-470-7964.
 We will try to get the block expanded.
-To make booking arrangements, use this link to book online, or call 1-800-HILTONS (mention the 3-letter code BYM).
-[If the link doesn't work, copy http://bit.ly/2p8odYE to your browser]
+To make booking arrangements, use this link to book online, or call 1-800-HILTONS (mention group code BXY when calling to identify the room block).
+[If the link doesn't work, copy http://bit.ly/2FKZdgd to your browser.]

 Registration includes materials.
 Materials for the seminar are provided ONLY in electronic format (PDF files).
 They will be e-mailed approximately 1 week before the seminar.
 Registrants may choose to bring the materials in electronic form (laptop, electronic reader, tablet) or to print out the materials.
 There will be power outlets available in the meeting room for those that wish to have the materials loaded on a laptop.